0x1eef/nanoc-webpack.rb/README.md

 The "depend_on" option can be combined with the "reject" option to exclude certain files or directories.
-For example, you might want to monitor `/js/lib/` but not include one of the directories within `/js/lib/`:
+For example, you might want to monitor `/js/lib/` but not include one of the directories within `/js/lib/`.
+Example:

 ```ruby
 # Rules